arduino/report-size-trends/README.md

 ### `sheet-name`

 The sheet name in the Google Sheets spreadsheet used for the memory usage trends report.

-Default `"Sheet1"`.
+**Default**: `"Sheet1"`

 ## Example usage